Polyfolds: A First and Second Look: M-Polyfolds

-{ \begin{remark}[{\bf Topological small print}] \\ \rm \begin{enumerate} \item Just as for finite dimensional manifolds, any covering by compatible charts induces a maximal atlas of compatible charts, which is more commonly viewed as manifold or M-polyfold structure on a given space. \item The common topological assumptions on the topological space $\cX$ underlying a manifold are Hausdorffness and second countability.
-In addition, M-polyfold charts (just like manifold charts) are local homeomorphisms to a metrizable space, and hence imply regularity of $\cX$ (any point and closed set can be separated by two open neighbourhoods).
-Thus $\cX$ will be metrizable by Urysohn's metrization theorem.
-Note however, that metrizable spaces are necessarily Hausdorff but may not be second countable. \item We will define the notion of an M-polyfold modeled on sc-retracts in scale Banach spaces.
+{ \begin{remark}[{\bf Topological small print}] \\ \rm \begin{enumerate} \item Just as for finite dimensional manifolds, any covering by compatible charts induces a maximal atlas of compatible charts, which is more commonly viewed as manifold or M-polyfold structure on a given space. \item One could weaken the assumption of metrizability in Definition~\ref{def:Mpolyfold} to the assumption that the topological space $\cX$ be Hausdorff and paracompact.
+Then, because $\cX$ is covered by M-polyfold charts, which (just like manifold charts) provide local homeomorphisms to a metrizable space, it immediately follows that $\cX$ is locally metrizable; indeed, any point has a neighborhood on which the subspace topology is metrizable.
+Thus $\cX$ will automatically be metrizable by the Smirnoff metrization theorem \cite[Thm.42.1]{Munkres}.
+We note that, conversely, metric spaces are automatically paracompact (by e.g.\ \cite[Thm.41.4]{Munkres}), and hence allow partitions of unity subordinate to any open cover.

+\item The definition of M-polyfolds in \cite{HoferWysockiZehnder2} works under the assumption of second countability instead of the assumption of paracompactness; this ensures that the zero set $s^{-1}(0)\subset\cX$ of a transverse section $s$ over $\cX$ inherits the structure of a manifold, which is commonly defined to be second countable, Hausdorff (which follows from being a subset of a Hausdorff space), and locally homeomorphic to Euclidean space (which follows from an implicit function theorem).
+This was updated in \cite{HWZnew} thanks to two observations.
+Firstly, since the theory is limited to compact zero sets $s^{-1}(0)$, second countability follows from metrizability.
+Secondly, paracompactness suffices for the existence of partitions of unity, as mentioned above. \item We will define the notion of an M-polyfold modeled on sc-retracts in scale Banach spaces.
 However, the regularization Theorem~\ref{thm:PolyfoldRegularization2} will require M-polyfolds modeled on sc-retracts in scale Hilbert spaces.
-This guarantees the existence of smooth cutoff functions. \end{enumerate} \end{remark} }
+This guarantees the existence of scale smooth cutoff functions. \end{enumerate} \end{remark} }